Vaudem/passport-auth/readme.md

 _with [postman](https://www.getpostman.com/) a user is created on URL /api/users/register_
 ![postman_register](./screenshots/Screen01-postman.png)

-_in PhpMyAdmin we can see that user is created in database with crypted password_
+_in PhpMyAdmin we can see that user is created in database with crypted password_:lock:
 ![phpmyadminn](./screenshots/Screen02-PMA.png)

 ### Authenticate